n-studio/arena-test/README.md

 In order to keep the development under 2 hours

-* no Javascript (except basic jQueryUI) will be used.
+* no Javascript will be used.
 * no File upload